kosamad/Cosmo-Keys/README.md

 | 3 | Player initiating a new letter with every letter typed (even if the turn wasn't over). |  After going back over the Simon game CI tutorial and some YouTube game examples I concluded I needed to add a boolean variable that set a computer turn to false for when the player could move and true the rest of the time.
 I also added an if/else function to prevent the player from typing when it was the computer’s turn.|
 | 4 | After pausing the game, the focus moved to the beginning of the player answer box (and therefore immediately incurred a wrong result when the player started typing again). | I first tried to use a [focus.point](testing/images/bugs/bug-3-focus.PNG) on my querySelector using the length within my player answer box to move the cursor to the end.
 However, this didn’t work.
 This is because my element in not an input, but a contenteditable.
 Therefore I had to use the range method as described [here](https://phuoc.ng/collection/html-dom/move-the-cursor-to-the-end-of-a-content-editable-element/) by Phuoc Nguyen

+### Known Bugs

+* On some browsers the screen reader content shows briefly as the page is loading.
+Additional development should be implemented that prevents this from occurring, perhaps using javascript to write the screen reader content once the page is loaded.

 ## Credit